chuanqisun/blog/src/posts/20250920-teleabsence.md

 Nothing lasts forever.
 Indeed, only **nothing** lasts forever.

 This is my [TeleAbsence](https://tangible.media.mit.edu/project/teleabsence/) moment.
-In Hiroshi Ishii's vision, the absence becomes presence.
-Here is there.
-Past and future are both now.
 We all have made those impossible promises.
 Perhaps the real betrayal is forgetting to carry the weight of that impossiblility while we're still here.